-The same is true for those of us who want to follow Jesus.
+The same is true for those who want to follow Jesus.
 If we’re not careful, we’ll misunderstand and derail the actual mission that Jesus has given us.

-Look at Jesus’s last words to his followers where he defines our mission:
+Look at Jesus’s last words to his followers where he defines their mission:

 “Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you.”
 Matthew 28:19-20

 Jesus doesn’t commission his disciples to convince people to identify as “Christians” or to build and attend churches.
 Jesus commissions his disciples to educate and immerse people in a totally new way of thinking, feeling, and acting: “to obey everything I have commanded you.”

 And what did Jesus command?
 As we’ve seen, the Gospels are clear: